tarchahal122/chat_app/chat_master/Chat_master/README.md

 ## Features

--User registration and authentication using JWT tokens -User status management (available or busy)
+- User registration and authentication using JWT tokens
+- User status management (available or busy)
--Real-time messaging functionality for seamless communication -Integration with a sophisticated language model (LLM) for automated responses when users are unavailable -Utilization of Socket.IO for efficient and responsive real-time messaging
+- Real-time messaging functionality for seamless communication
+- Integration with a sophisticated language model (LLM) for automated responses when users are unavailable
+- Utilization of Socket.IO for efficient and responsive real-time messaging

 ## Prerequisites